Rewind: The Aretha Franklin Songbook

-Upon release, Anu said' “Nobody says it or sings it better than Ms. Aretha Franklin.
+Upon release, Anu said: "Nobody says it or sings it better than Ms. Aretha Franklin.
 She is one of my greatest influences and an inspiration to black pride and feminine empowerment.
-I truly believe she is the greatest soul singer of our time!”
+I truly believe she is the greatest soul singer of our time!"

-Anu told the Star Observer “The idea’s been three years in the making.
-I’ve been adding covers into my live sets in the past 10 years until someone said ‘All these songs are by Aretha — you should do an Aretha Franklin album.
+Anu told the Star Observer: "The idea's been three years in the making.
+I've been adding covers into my live sets in the past 10 years until someone said 'All these songs are by Aretha—you should do an Aretha Franklin album.'
 Just the thought of it made me nervous.
-It’s been on hold while I built a little bit of confidence to fill such amazingly huge shoes.”
+It's been on hold while I built a little bit of confidence to fill such amazingly huge shoes."

-Anu toured the album and received rave reviews.
+Anu toured the album and received positive reviews.
 In December 2012, Anu announced additional tour dates for 2013.
-“2012 was a fantastic year and I’m really pleased Rewind connected with so many people.
-I’m excited to announce more shows in 2013.
-This time I will be doing a more intimate version of the show, so that it can be seen by people in regional and remote areas of Australia.
+"2012 was a fantastic year and I'm really pleased Rewind connected with so many people.
+I'm excited to announce more shows in 2013.
+This time I will be doing a more intimate version of the show, so that it can be seen by people in regional and remote areas of Australia."